ngodron/ngodron.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Incoming poster presentation on our implementation of a genetic algorithm to learn (near-)optimal classification trees at Bichat-Beaujon Young Researchers congress, stay tuned!
+Poster presentation on a genetic algorithm to learn (near-)optimal classification trees at Bichat-Beaujon Young Researchers congress!